VictoriaZQY/EM-Merge/README.md

     We have provided the saved sampled candidate logs for reproducing.

-    One can also delete the `full_dataset/sampled_examples` and execute the LILAC's sampling algorithm as follows:
+    One can also delete the `full_dataset/sampled_examples` and execute the EM-Merge's sampling algorithm as follows:

     ```bash
     cd sampling/
-    python LILAC_sampling.py
+    python EM-Merge_sampling.py
     ```

 - Online Log Parsing

     Please first add an OpenAI API key (`sk-xxxx`) into the second line of openai_key.txt.

-    We provide a one-click script to run LILAC for online log parsing.
+    We provide a one-click script to run EM-Merge for online log parsing.

     ```bash
     ./online_parsing.sh